 The final spot we’ll mention isn’t a beach, but does offer a short, beautiful walk to views of a lighthouse and dramatic rocky cliffs dropping away to the sea.
 Just about fifteen minutes away from the Inn at English Meadows, right near Biddeford Pool, is the East Point Sanctuary which is maintained by the Maine Audubon Society.
 The trail winds past some private homes and a golf course on its way to expansive views of Saco Bay and the Gulf of Maine.
 Visitors can also look across the harbor to see the historic Wood Island lighthouse keeping dutiful watch over the entrance to Biddeford Pool.
 At various points along the trail you can access rocky areas that offer great spots for a quiet picnic.
 Stop in at Goldthwaite’s in Biddeford Pool before hitting the trail to pick up everything you need to have a delightful feast perched above the crashing waves.
 For the more adventurous, consider taking a tour of Wood Island and the lighthouse.
 During the summer a boat leaves from Vines Landing in Biddeford Pool to ferry visitors out to the island.
 Volunteers for the Friends of Wood Island Lighthouse association run the tours on Wednesdays, Thursdays, and Saturdays during the summer for a suggested donation of $15.

-Now that Bailey is a member of the family, we spend more and more of our free time exploring our surroundings on foot.
+We spend more and more of our free time exploring our surroundings on foot.
 Daily walks lead us to secluded beaches, wooded trails, and down quiet lanes in historic Kennebunk and Kennebunkport.
-For Bailey, each walk is a joyous occasion; there are always interesting scents and sounds, and of course friends to greet.
+Each walk is a joyous occasion; there are always interesting scents and sounds, and of course friends to greet.
 It’s been great fun to see our community through the eyes of a dog.

-One of our favorite spots to walk is Parson’s Beach*, which is only a few miles from our Kennebunk/Kennebunkport Bed and Breakfast.
-Bailey is particularly fond of it, because he loves to dig and play tag with the surf.
-Here he is, inviting us to romp with him.
+One of our favorite spots to walk is Parson’s Beach*, which is only a few miles from our Kennebunk/Kennebunkport Bed and Breakfast

-Another one of Bailey’s favorite spots is the Rachel Carson Trail, in the Rachel Carson National Wildlife Refuge.
+Another favorite spot is the Rachel Carson Trail, in the Rachel Carson National Wildlife Refuge.
 It, too, is just a few miles from our Kennebunk Bed and Breakfast; in fact, it’s close to Parson’s Beach.
 The flat trail meanders through woods and over wooden bridges through a salt marsh.
 It is a lovely, peaceful spot.

 Both Parson’s Beach and the Rachel Carlson Trail are within biking distance of the Inn at English Meadows.
 This is good news, since there is limited parking at Parson’s Beach.